rogerwelin/rogerwelin.github.io/_posts/2018-09-03-golang-concurrency-fundamentals.markdown

 }
 {% endhighlight %}

+#### **Closing Channels**
+A channel is not a resource like a file or tcp connection that needs to be closed after use to free up resources, they can be left open infinitely.
+However we have the choice of closing them.
+Doing so indicates that no more value will be sent on the channel.
+This is useful if we want to avoid a deadlock and move on with our execution logic or communicate with other channels to return.

+A contrived but telling example is shown below.
+Here we create a buffered channel of type *person*, after writing to the channel we just want to iterate over the message without receiving from it.
+In normal cases this would result in a deadlock but since we closed the channel we've indicated that no more values can be sent to the channel.

+{% highlight go %}
+type person struct {
+	Name string
+	Age  int
+}

+func main() {
+	message := make(chan person, 3)
+	message <- person{Name: "ping 1", Age: 1}
+	message <- person{Name: "ping 2", Age: 2}

+	close(message)

+	for element := range message {
+		fmt.Printf("Age plus one is: %d\n", element.Age+1)
+	}
+}
+{% endhighlight %}

 Given what we learned so far of channel, let's try to fix our concurrent urlfetcher program using only channels.

 **in progress**